Alanoudh/drlnd-Navigation/README.md

 * 1 - move backward.
 * 2 - turn left.
 * 3 - turn right.
-\nThe task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ## Getting Started
 To start working on your local machine follow these steps: